 6. Information You Provide to Us.

 In addition to the information automatically provided by your browser, we also gather information that you provide to us when you complete an online form or make an online request.
 Depending on the purpose of these online forms and request pages, information collection may include contact information (e.g., users name, address, telephone number, e-mail address) and/or unique identifiers (e.g., social security number, student ID number, credit card information, academic and employment history).
 Contact information is used to contact you if necessary.
-Unique identifiers are used to process certain requests such as, but not limited to, online admission applications and enrollment.
+Unique identifiers are used to process certain requests such as, but not limited to, your online admission application, your enrollment, governmental and internal reporting.
 You are able to "opt-out" and not provide this information online.
-You may provide the required information by contacting Upper Iowa at the appropriate telephone number(s) or by mail.
+You may provide the required information by contacting Upper Iowa University at the appropriate telephone number(s) or by mail instead.

 7. Your Rights, Our Obligation.

 Upper Iowa University does not sell or rent any personal data submitted by visitors to our site to any third parties.
-Upper Iowa University respects the privacy of users visiting our web sites and will abide by all applicable laws concerning the release of personal information (e.g., Family Educational Rights and Privacy Act of 1974).
+Upper Iowa University respects the privacy of users visiting our web sites and will abide by all applicable laws concerning the release of personal information (e.g., Family Educational Rights and Privacy Act of 1974 and General Data Protection Regulation of 2016).
 Occasionally we may use certain directory information that we have collected to send you information about Upper Iowa University we think may be of interest to you.
 If you tell us that you do not wish to have this information used as a basis for further contact with you, we will respect your wishes.
-Please contact the Upper Iowa University office you requested information from to request your name be removed from our lists.
-Other than directory information, data you provide to us as you use Upper Iowa University's web site will be held in strict confidence by Upper Iowa University and its employees and will be used for Upper Iowa University purposes only.
-Upper Iowa University may share aggregate information about our users with business partners, sponsors and other third parties.
-However, the individual information you provide us within the Upper Iowa University web site will be known only to you and Upper Iowa University.
-We will not share your personal data with anyone else, except as may be required by law.
+Please contact the Upper Iowa University office you received information from to request your name be removed from our lists.
+Other than directory information, data you provide to us as you use Upper Iowa University's web sites will be held in strict confidence by Upper Iowa University and its employees, and will be used for Upper Iowa University purposes only.
+Upper Iowa University may share aggregate information about our users with business partners, sponsors and other third parties for the purposes of conducting University business.
+The individual information you provide us will be known only to you, Upper Iowa University and vendors contracted by the university who have agreed to keep this information confidential.
+We will not share or sell your personal data with anyone else, except when required by law.